-- Offering an immediate opportunity to discuss the concern with the Head Teacher or Deputy Head Teacher (or member of the Senior Leadership Team if both the Head Teacher and Deputy Head Teacher are unavailable). - Advising them to keep a record of the bullying as evidence and discuss how to respond to concerns and build resilience, as appropriate. - Where the bullying takes place off school site or outside of normal school hours (including online), the school will still investigate the concern and ensure that appropriate action is taken - Reporting offensive or upsetting content and/or accounts to the service provider, where the bullying has occurred online. - Reassuring and offering appropriate support. - Working with the wider community and local/national organisations to provide further or specialist advice and guidance. - Establishing whether a legitimate grievance or concern has been raised and signposting to the school's official Complaints Procedures.
+- offering an immediate opportunity to discuss the concern with the Head Teacher or Deputy Head Teacher (or member of the Senior Leadership Team if both the Head Teacher and Deputy Head Teacher are unavailable). - advising them to keep a record of the bullying as evidence and discuss how to respond to concerns and build resilience, as appropriate. - investigate the concern and ensure that appropriate action is taken where the bullying takes place off school site or outside of normal school hours (including online) - reporting offensive or upsetting content and/or accounts to the service provider, where the bullying has occurred online. - being reassuring and offering appropriate support. - working with the wider community and local/national organisations to provide further or specialist advice and guidance. - establishing whether a legitimate grievance or concern has been raised and signposting to the school's official Complaints Procedures.